“Show, don’t tell” is a piece of writing advice that almost every writer has heard before.

 3. Focus on Actions

 Say you have a character who is a liar.
-Rather than telling your readers that said character is a liar, think of how you can demonstrate that through actions.
+Rather than telling your readers that said character is a liar, think of how you can demonstrate that through actions and body language.

 Or, if one of your characters has remarkable prowess in battle, consider how that could be shown on the page.
 Think about what’s more engaging for your reader: to read “Sir Henry was a great knight” or to walk through paragraphs of description of Sir Henry’s legendary exploits.